Picture credit: Dean Ward (IFY Community)

 It’s widely believed that the Angles, from Germany, first sailed up the River Calder between the 5th and 6th century AD and settled in the are.
 The settlement was originally based around three roads which are: Westgate, Northgate, and Kirkgate.

 Like many places in Yorkshire, Wakefield was a victim of William the Conqueror’s “Harrying of the North”.
 It was so severe that the land around Wakefield couldn’t be farmed for nine years.

 Before the cathedral was built, Wakefield was a town.
 In the 1866 Domesday Book, the town was recorded as Wachfield.

-The most notable part of the town’s history came in 1460.
-This was when the Battle of Wakefield took place at Sandal Castle.
-Richard, the Duke of York, led the Yorkists.
+The most notable part of the town’s history came in 1460 when the Battle of Wakefield took place at Sandal Castle and Richard, the Duke of York, led the Yorkists.
 As the battle continued, the Yorkists were captured by the Lancastrians.

-Many of the Lancastrians prisoners were held in a part of the Tower of London.
-This has since become known as The Wakefield Tower.
-There was also a Parliamentarian attack on the town.
-This happened during the Civil War in 1643.
+Many of the Lancastrians’ prisoners were held in a part of the Tower of London which has since become known as The Wakefield Tower.
+There was also a Parliamentarian attack on the town during the Civil War in 1643.

 As a result, Wakefield had to look underground.
 Rich coal seams and stone quarries were found which created the town’s wealth.

 In 1699, the Aire-Calder navigation was created.
 This linked Wakefield to the Humber Estuary just outside of Goole.